hananpk/voice-recorder/README.md

    - When you stop a recording, the app will ask you to enter a custom file name via an alert prompt.

-   - If you leave the prompt empty or cancel it, the recording will be saved with a system-generated name like Recording_1, Recording_2, etc.
+   - If you leave the prompt empty or cancel it, the recording will be saved with a system-generated name.

    - This helps you keep recordings organized and easily searchable later.